4. Motion in 2D and 3D#

 Note

-The Solar System is a proper noun and should be captialized.
+The Solar System is a proper noun and should be capitalized.
 There is not more than one “Solar System”, where planets orbiting other stars are called exoplanets.
 Multiple planets orbiting the same star is a multiple-planetary system (or multi).

 The Solar System for an astronomer or planetary scientist carries a specific meaning like how “theory” has a specific meaning in science compared to lay-usage.
 This usually means that a planetary system is similar in one specific way to our Solar System.